alythobani/vscode-region-helper/README.md

 <h3 id="-full-outline-view">🏛 Full Outline View</h3>

 - Combines all **regions and language symbols** (classes, methods, variables, etc) into a **unified tree view** for the current file.
-- Just like the Regions View, the cursor's active region/symbol is **automatically highlighted**, and you can **click to navigate** to any item.
+- Just like the Regions View, the cursor's active region/symbol is **automatically revealed and highlighted**, and this behavior can be toggled on/off.
+- Click any item to **instantly navigate** to it.

 ![Full Outline View Demo](./assets/readme-gifs/2-full-outline-view.gif)